miguelgrinberg/Flask-HTTPAuth/docs/index.rst

 .. class:: flask.ext.httpauth.HTTPDigestAuth

   This class that handles HTTP Digest authentication for Flask routes.
 The ``SECRET_KEY`` configuration must be set in the Flask application to enable the session to work.
+Flask by default stores user sessions in the client as secure cookies, so the client must be able to handle cookies.
+To support clients that are not web browsers or that cannot handle cookies a http://flask.pocoo.org/docs/api/#flask.Flask.session_interface[session interface] that writes sessions in the server must be used.

   .. method:: get_password(password_callback)